Salmon P. Chase: Legal and political career

 While serving in the Senate (1849–1855), Chase was an anti-slavery champion.
 He argued against the Compromise of 1850 and the Kansas–Nebraska Act of 1854.
 After the passage of the Kansas-Nebraska legislation and the subsequent violence in Kansas, Chase helped form the Republican Party with former Whigs and anti-slavery members of the American Party.
 The "Appeal of the Independent Democrats in Congress to the People of the United States", written by Chase and Giddings, and published in The New York Times on January 24, 1854, was the earliest draft of the Republican party creed.
 In 1855, Chase was elected the first Republican governor of Ohio.
-During his time in office, from 1856 to 1860, he supported improved property rights for women, changes to public education, and prison reform.
+During his time in office, from 1856 to 1860, he supported improved property rights for women, changes to public education, and prison reform, and signed the state's personal liberty laws.

 In 1860, Chase sought the Republican nomination for president, with Massachusetts Governor Nathaniel Banks as his running mate.
 With the exception of William H. Seward, Chase was the most prominent Republican in the country and had done more to end slavery than any other Republican.
 However, he opposed a "protective tariff," favored by most other Republicans, and his record of collaboration with Democrats annoyed the many Republicans who were former Whigs.
 At the 1860 Republican National Convention, he got 49 votes on the first ballot, but he had little support outside of Ohio.
 Abraham Lincoln won the nomination, and Chase supported him.

 Chase was elected by the legislature as a Republican to the U.S. Senate from Ohio in 1860.
 However, he resigned shortly after taking his seat in order to become Secretary of the Treasury under Lincoln.
 This was despite no prior financial experience.
 He was a participant in the February 1861 Peace Conference in Washington, a meeting of leading American politicians held in an effort to resolve the burgeoning secession crisis and to preserve the Union on the eve of the Civil War.